montanaflynn/covid-19/README.md

 Current covid-19 data segmented into countries and states including `confirmed`, `recovered` and `deaths`.

-A [GitHub action](https://github.com/montanaflynn/covid-19/blob/master/.github/workflows/main.yml) checks for updates every 15 minutes and updates the [current.json](https://raw.githubusercontent.com/montanaflynn/covid-19/master/data/current.json) file.

-The [JSON file](https://montanaflynn.github.io/covid-19/data/current.json) and [website](https://montanaflynn.github.io/covid-19) are both hosted on GitHub so there is no running costs associated with this project.

 ## Website

 If you want to see the current cases on maps worldwide or by country: